Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

 In this article, I have described the phase in a detailed way that will help you understand its concept and how to use it to your advantage.

-To understand how phase reversal affects a sound wave, you can do an experiment.
+To understand how phase reversal affects a sound wave, you can experiment.

 Look on the backside of your studio monitors and change the input cables from +(plus) to -(minus).